bvibber/ogv.js/readme.md

 WebGL noticeably improves playback performance at HD and SD resolutions.

-Early versions of IE 11 do not support luminance or alpha textures, and in IE 11 update 1 and Edge they are still unexpectedly slow.
-As a workaround, on IE and Edge the data is packed into RGBA textures for faster texture upload and unpacked in the shader.
+Early versions of IE 11 do not support luminance or alpha textures, and in IE 11 update 1 and Edge they are still unexpectedly slow on Windows (in all browsers so far).
+As a workaround, on Windows the data is packed into RGBA textures for faster texture upload and unpacked in the shader.
 See [GPU acceleration page](https://github.com/brion/ogv.js/wiki/GPU-acceleration) for more info.

 ## Difficulties